Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 Given the course match (both in content and subject areas taught at Guelph), there are three types of transfer credits:

-- Exact Equivalent: Transfer credits that appear with a course code and name that can be found in the Academic Calendar are courses that you have been granted exact credit.
-For example if “CHEM*1040 Chemistry I” appears on your letter, then a course that you took at your previous institution covered the same material as this course.
+1. Exact Equivalent: Transfer credits that appear with a course code and name that can be found in the Academic Calendar are courses that you have been granted exact credit.
+For example if “CHEM*1040 Chemistry I” appears on your admissions letter, then a course that you took at your previous institution covered the same material as this course.
 The course will count towards your degree or diploma and program requirements if it fits into the requirements for your specialization.

-- Guelph Subject Area, Generic Course Code: Transfer credits for which the University of Guelph has a comparable subject area, but not an exact course equivalent will appear as a generic equivalent.
+2. Guelph Subject Area, Generic Course Code: Transfer credits for which the University of Guelph has a comparable subject area, but not an exact course equivalent will appear as a generic equivalent.
 For example, “BIOL*9110 First Year Biology” is a generic first year biology course.
 You have learned enough to earn a credit, but the content does not match one of our existing courses.
 The pieces of the course code each have meaning.
 The subject area is Biology, the first digit, '9', means the credit is generic and taken at another institution, the second digit indicates the year level at which the course was taken (1-first year, 2-second year etc.) and the remaining two digits indicate that it is a transfer credit.

-- Generic Subject Area: When you have taken a course in a subject area not offered by the University of Guelph, a generic subject area is assigned.
+3. Generic Subject Area: When you have taken a course in a subject area not offered by the University of Guelph, a generic subject area is assigned.
 This means you have learned something of value, but not in an area taught here at Guelph.
 These credits will typically be of the subject area “FREE”.
 For example, “FREE*9110 Free Elective” is a first year course in the “FREE” subject area.

 How are my transfer credits used in my new program?

 Transfer credits become part of your completed course work and will count towards your credit count.
 Whether they match a core requirement will depend on the credit given.
 Exact Equivalent courses will automatically be counted towards your requirements (if they match a required course).
 Most Generic Course Code and Generic Subject Area courses will count as electives, towards your total credits to graduate.
 If you feel that one of your transfer credits could count as a restricted elective, a substitution may be granted.
-Please talk to your Program Counsellor about this possibility.
+Please talk to your Academic Advisor about this possibility.

 My Progress lets you see what your academic progress would look like if you were to change your major or degree/diploma program.
 Click the “View a New Program” button at the top of the page.
 Please keep in mind that approved substitions will not apprear when using the View a New Program feature.